ryantimpe/brickr/README.md

 ![](README_files/figure-gfm/geom_brick-1.png)<!-- -->

-Both `scale_fill_brick()` and `theme_brick()` take an input ‘brick\_theme’, which ensures all colors match offical LEGO brick colors.
+Both `scale_fill_brick()` and `theme_brick()` take an input ‘brick\_theme’, which ensures all colors match official LEGO brick colors.
 See `build_themes()` for a sample of all available brick theme.